Fonda, Tomlin reunite to play jilted wives in new Netflix comedy

-LOS ANGELES Hollywood actress Jane Fonda reunites with her "Nine to Five" co-star Lily Tomlin in a new Netflix comedy about two jilted wives who have to start life over again in their seventies.
+LOS ANGELES, April 30 Hollywood actress Jane Fonda reunites with her "Nine to Five" co-star Lily Tomlin in a new Netflix comedy about two jilted wives who have to start life over again in their seventies.

 "Grace and Frankie" sees the two main characters forge a relationship after their husbands fall in love with each other.